Public-Health-Scotland/list-localities-profiles/Custom Boundary SOP.md

 1. Get the new lookups in order.
 2. Create a new data folder and update variables in a handful of places to reflect this.
 3. Run the MSG code in the Unscheduled Care folder to get MSG data at IZ-level-change folder path- change folder in `MSG 0`.
+Also note you must make sure AE folder is in your new folder.
 4. Run the `Unscheduled Care 1 IZ` and `Unscheduled care 2` script to produce the data files needed- change folder name.
 5. Run the `General Health 2` and `General Health 3` script to produce the data files needed- change folder and variable names.
 6. Run the full indicators as usual.